Long-Term Care Insurance – What Is It & Who Needs It?

 A general outlook on long-term care insurance

-Long term care insurance is used to help people pay for care services when they are unable to perform certain acts typically known as activities of daily living (ADLs).
+Long-term care insurance is used to help people pay for long-term care services when they are unable to perform certain acts typically known as activities of daily living (ADLs).
 Typically, as people age into their mid-60’s and beyond, they’re health deteriorates and they will have trouble performing some of the basic activities of daily living like bathing, getting dressed, and eating, among a few others.
-Needing help for these activities of daily living is typically very costly.
-One way you can help offset those costs by using the benefits associated with having a long-term-care insurance policy.
+Needing help with these everyday activities is typically very costly.
+One way you can help offset those costs by using the long-term care benefits associated with having a long-term-care insurance policy.

 Additionally, individuals who might be suffering from a cognitive impairment such as dementia may also be eligible to take advantage of benefits from a long-term care insurance policy to pay for the costs associated with that type of care.

-There is no such specific list of disabilities that qualify for long-term care insurance.
+There is no specific list of disabilities and preexisting conditions that qualify for long-term care insurance.
 However, individuals with a medical necessity, cognitive impairment, and/or loss of functional capacity are eligible for long-term care insurance.
 When you’re working with your licensed insurance agent, they will be able to review all of the specifics with you including how to access your benefits of insurance when the time comes.